Lio Tipton: Modeling

-Tipton became the last eliminated contestant on Cycle 11 of America's Next Top Model in 2008.
+Tipton was the second contestant selected (after eventual All Stars contestant, Sheena Sakai) for the top fourteen to compete on the reality television show America's Next Top Model Cycle 11 in 2008.
 They were recruited through MySpace and asked to audition in Los Angeles.
-Tipton was called first twice, one for the first CoverGirl commercial, which Tyra Banks deemed "the best CoverGirl commercial in the history of America's Next Top Model."
+Tipton received two first call-outs, one of which was the first CoverGirl commercial, which Tyra Banks deemed "the best CoverGirl commercial in the history of America's Next Top Model."
 They also won the go-sees challenge by booking all three of their go-sees and getting back on time.
-They were subsequently eliminated in the finale after forgetting their lines in the second CoverGirl commercial, which left Samantha Potter and McKey Sullivan to walk in the finale runway show.
+They also appeared twice in the bottom two where they first survived over Brittany Rubalcaba and were subsequently eliminated twelfth in the finale after forgetting their lines in the second CoverGirl commercial, which left Samantha Potter and McKey Sullivan to walk in the finale runway show.

 Tipton signed with Ford Models in Los Angeles and Abrams Artists Agency, in both the commercial and theatrical divisions.
 They appeared in Spain's Marie Claire, Seventeen magazine's December 2008–January 2009 edition, a several-page spread in Maxim, and in Vogue.
 They were also featured in ads for Forever 21 and Guess.

 In 2010, they modeled Geren Ford's pre-fall 2010 collection.
 For Los Angeles Fashion Week, they walked for Skingraft and David Alexander for the S/S 2010 season.